pumbaasdad/aws-account/README.md

  * The alias for your AWS account
  * IAM Policies
    * `manage-users` - Allow IAM users to be added and deleted from the account.
    * `manage-groups` - Allow IAM groups to be created and deleted from the account.
-Allow policy to be attached to groups.
+Allow policies/users to be added/removed to/from groups.
    * `manage-policies` - Allow IAM policies to be created and destroyed in the account.
    * `manage-account` - Allow the account alias to be changed.
    * `manage-sns` - Allow SNS topics to be created and destroyed.